TheBarto/Lucentum/readme.txt

 To use it at Windows Subsystem for Linux (WSL), you must install the fonts at the Windows System.
 For that you must select all the .ttf files and click at install for all users/install them.
 After that, we have all the fonts install them in Windows.
 Now at the Window's Power Shell, click at the down arrow, and select 'Configure'.

 At the profile menu, select the 'Default Values' and 'Appearance'.
 Now at the font type sub-menu, select the desired font, save and restart the WSL terminal.

+This can be searched at Google, or just go to: https://dev.to/erickvasm/como-personalizar-neovim-3gg8.
+It explains these steps quite good.

 * To compare files meld program could be use.
 This program allows you to compare files and folders.
 To install it: $sudo apt-get install meld